chiselstrike/chiselstrike/docusaurus/docs/pol.md

 ]
 ```

-The `@pii` fields were anonymized!
+The `pii` fields were anonymized!
 It is not possible for any
-endpoint code to accidentally read `@pii` data, eliminating human
+endpoint code to accidentally read `pii` data, eliminating human
 errors from the process.

 :::info Feedback Requested!
 We could use your help!